Hey. Playdate is almost done. Here’s the latest.

 - We’ll have a special video update with lots more detail soon.

 Also, when big things happen, we’ll e-mail people on the Playdate Mailing List first, in signup order.
-So, if we may:
+So, sign-up!

 Ok.
 Let’s get down to it.